Back to services

 • Educational advice and consultation

-• Care planning and liaison with local services
+• transitional planning in collaboration with local services

 Eligibility criteria

-• Evaluated by local child and adolescent mental health services (CAMHS) or child health service responsible for local assessment and care pathway for autism spectrum disorders (ASD) and felt to need an expert service for assessment and/or management of ASD or associated neurodevelopmental or mental health problems
+• Evaluated by the appropriate community assessment or care pathway and felt to need an expert service for assessment and/or management of mental health problems (emotional or behavioural) in the context of neurodevelopmental diagnoses

-• Children and young people who have not received a diagnostic assessment involving a local ASD diagnostic care pathway as recommended by NICE guidelines
+• Children and young people have not accessed the appropriate local pathway

-• Child and family not known to their local Tier 3 CAMHS or child health services
+• The young person is not currently open to their community Tier 3 CAMHS or child health services

 Outcomes